telerik/ui-for-aspnet-mvc-examples/Telerik.Examples.Mvc/Telerik.Examples.Mvc/Areas/GridCustomServerBinding/README.md

 ## Sample Overview
 This area demonstrates custom server binding implementation for Telerik Grid in ASP.NET MVC.
-The sample shows how to manually handle data operations without using Ajax binding, including custom paging, sorting, and filtering logic for complete control over server-side data processing.
+The sample shows how to manually handle data operations without using AJAX binding, including custom paging, sorting, and filtering logic for complete control over server-side data processing.

 Common techniques shown in this sample:
 - Using Server binding mode instead of Ajax